 - 1. From Setup, enter Platform Encryption in the Quick Find box, then select Key Management. - 2.
-In the Actions column, next to the key material you want to check, click Details. - On the Cache-Only Key: Callout Check page, click Check.
+Choose the Certificate Unique Name and Named Credential associated with your Unique Key Identifier. - 3.
+In the Actions column, next to the key material you want to check, click Details. - 4.
+On the Cache-Only Key: Callout Check page, click Check.

 Details about your callout connection display on the page.
 It can take a few moments for the callout check to complete and display the results.

+Available in: Enterprise,

+Performance, Unlimited,

+and Developer Editions.

+Requires purchasing

-Available in: Enterprise, Performance, Unlimited, and Developer editions.
-Requires purchasing Salesforce Shield or Platform Encryption.
+Salesforce Shield or Shield

+Platform Encryption, and the

+Cache-Only Key Service.